keco1249/jStately/README.md

 by evaluating an [MVEL](http://mvel.codehaus.org/) expression.
 MvelTransition was developed while experimenting with the idea of parsing human-readable text (e.g., XML) to build state graphs that have transitions with arbitrary validity tests.
-I ultimately found XML configuration to be too verbose for my tastes but a domain-specific language (DSL) for defining state charts may still be worth looking into.
+I ultimately found wrapping MVEL in XML to be too cumbersome for my tastes but a domain-specific language (DSL) for defining state graphs may still be worth looking into.